semaphoreci/docs/docs/reference/sem-command-line-tool.md

 # sem CLI Reference

-sem, the Semaphore Command Line Interface (CLI), makes it easy to create and manage your Semaphore projects and resources directly from the terminal.
+`sem`, the Semaphore Command Line Interface (CLI), makes it easy to create and manage your Semaphore projects and resources directly from the terminal.
 It’s an essential part of using Semaphore.

 ## Download and install

-To download and install sem, copy and paste the installation command:
+To download and install `sem`, copy and paste the installation command:

 ``` bash
 curl https://storage.googleapis.com/sem-cli-releases/get.sh | bash